Why Does Fresh Concrete Testing Matter?

 The job was simple.
 Inspection and testing of one load for several interior columns on a hospital project where we were the testing lab.
 When I arrived, I set up just what was needed for slump and cylinders, hoping for a quick exit so I could cover some other projects on our schedule that day.
-I knew the mix design for interior columns called for a higher compressive strength, but there was no entrained air requirement, so why test for it, right?
-Except that, as chief technician for our small engineering company, I had just issued an edict that we would include tests for air content and unit weight for every set of cylinders we made, no matter the mix design or size of the pour.
+I knew the mix design for interior columns called for higher compressive strength, but there was no entrained air requirement, so why test for it, right?
+Except that, as a chief technician for our small engineering company, I had just issued an edict that we would include tests for air content and unit weight for every set of cylinders we made, no matter the mix design or size of the pour.
 I knew that ultimately, running those tests was the last opportunity anyone would have to gather information characterizing the concrete delivered to the job.

 I admit I was reluctant, but in my position, I had to walk the talk.
-And walk is what I did; back to the truck to haul out the air meter and that heavy cast-iron crow’s foot scale.
+And the walk is what I did; back to the truck to haul out the air meter and that heavy cast-iron crow’s foot scale.
 So by the time I had collected a sample and started my tests, one column was done and another started.
 I was going through the motions of the air test with the pressure meter trying to finish up faster, but the needle kept hanging up at about 6%.
 I was getting impatient, but I threw out the sample and started over.
 Again, 6% air content for a mix with none required.
 A little communication with the plant revealed this truck had been batched with a 4,000psi paving mix with 4% to 6% entrained air rather than the 7,000psi mix required for these structural columns.
 Not exactly a life-changing story, but they were able to dump the still-fresh concrete out of the 1 ½ columns and dispatch another truck within an hour or so.
 If I had run only a partial testing program on that load, there would have been big delays with jackhammers involved after the 28-day breaks came up short.
 The best part was the I-told-you-so lecture I gave my field technicians the next day.

 As this story from Gilson VP of Operations Ben Backus suggests, there are a number of reasons why it’s important to test fresh concrete in the field, but one of the most important is to cover all your bases to assure you’re achieving quality control and assurance.
 Incomplete or improper testing can result in good concrete being rejected or bad concrete being accepted, so do the contractor, ready mix producer, owner and yourself a favor by running the full battery of tests to gather information when it’s easiest to get.

-Fresh concrete tests measure factors such as strength, consistency, unit weight, air content and temperature.
+Fresh concrete tests measure factors such as strength, consistency, unit weight, air content, and temperature.
 By performing such tests consistently, you can detect changes in concrete that may affect its long-term performance.
 This post will focus on the importance of complete fresh concrete testing, including concrete air content, the role these tests play in guaranteeing adherence to QC/QA requirements, and some useful tips and equipment.

 The popular ASTM C 231 (AASHTO T152) pressure method for air content determination measures the change in volume of concrete with a change in pressure and is ideal for mixes with dense aggregates.
 Concrete Air Meters yield fast and accurate results using a method that is easy to run in the field.
 After proper placement of concrete in the bowl of the meter, air content is measured by pressurizing the upper chamber and releasing the volume of air into the lower chamber.
 The pressure gauge on the top of the meter indicates the change in sample volume as air pressurizes the bowl.
 An additional benefit of using a bowl with known capacity is the easy determination of unit weight by just weighing the same filled bowl (prior to the air test) on a field scale.